 For their Lightbulb Moment, Cultivate Farms will receive an Airtime Support Package from Prime7, including a 30 second promotional commercial.

 We would also like to congratulate the other finalists on their achievements to date.
 Each and every one of them has managed to progress their idea in leaps and bounds.
 We encourage you to keep an eye out for them in the future, and to check out how far they have come in the profiles below.

-Lightbulb Moments aims to help get the best ideas and projects off the ground, because we know that it’s often the ‘bright ideas’ of local people that create the greatest impact for communities in regional Australia.
+Lightbulb Moments aims to help get the best ideas and projects off the ground, because we know that it is often the ‘bright ideas’ of local people that create the greatest impact for communities in regional Australia.

-The finalists will receive a dedicated Project Development Support Package from the Regional Australia Institute and a heap of publicity.
-Additionally, the Foundation for Rural and Regional Renewal (FRRR) will provide finalists with assistance to identify fundraising strategies that can support their project goals.
+In 2017, we received 150 outstanding entries from across the country.
+The selected 10 finalists received a dedicated Project Development Support Package from the Regional Australia Institute and a heap of publicity.
+Additionally, the Foundation for Rural and Regional Renewal (FRRR) has provided finalists with assistance to identify fundraising strategies to support their project goals.

 Meet the judges

 Fiona Nash was elected as a Nationals Senator for New South Wales in the 2004 federal election and her term began on 1 July 2005.

 Minister Nash and her husband David live on a farming property at Crowther (located near Young) in the south-west of NSW and together they have two sons, Will and Henry.

 Currently she is the Minister for Regional Development, Local Government and Territories and Regional Communications in the Coalition Government.